instana/react-native-agent/README.md

 ### Integrate into your ReactNative project
 #### Things you have to do in your project

-1. Add at least one Swift file (can be empty)
+1. Add at least one Swift file (can be empty):
-Open the Xcode Project in <YourReactNativeProject>/ios and add an empty Swift file.
+Open the Xcode Project in `<YourReactNativeProject>/ios` and add an empty Swift file.
 Also let Xcode create the Bridging Header

 ### Work on the wrapper
 #### Check out the wrapper project